Monkeypox: BH already has community transmission of the disease

 SMSA clarified that 15 patients have a history of travel to São Paulo, Rio de Janeiro or countries with proven transmission.
 “The other three patients have no history of travel to places with confirmed cases of the disease, which confirms community transmission in Belo Horizonte”, says an excerpt from the secretary’s note.

 None of the monkeypox patients are in hospital.
-SMSA is monitoring the contacts of the infected.
+SMSA is monitoring contacts of the infected.

 What are the symptoms of monkeypox?